eclectic-coding/11ty-eclectic_coding/README.md

 Featuring absolutely nothing beyond a base HTML5 template and the essential setup to watch and compile your Sass alongside 11ty.

-Includes minifiying and autoprefixing of styles `postbuild`.
+Includes minifying and autoprefixing of styles `postbuild`.

 <small>Created by [@5t3ph](https://twitter.com/5t3ph)</small>